 CI/CD (Continuous Integration/Continuous Delivery) is a software development method that uses automation processes to increase the frequency of customer application delivery.
-It comprises continuous integration, delivery, and deployment, and helps developers and operations teams overcome integration challenges when implementing new code with little or human intervention.
+It comprises continuous integration, delivery, and deployment and helps the operations and development team overcome integration challenges when implementing new code with little or human intervention.

 The CI/CD method involves automated processes and monitoring throughout the app lifecycle.
 This method includes integration, testing, delivery, and deployment, commonly called a “Continuous Integration/Continuous Development and Deployment Pipeline.”